team-work-tools/team-work-telegram-bot/docs/configuration/sprint.md

 - Sprint plans MUST be tracked and versioned in a GitHub issue.

+### Issues

+- There MUST be a GitHub issue for each task that implies interaction with the repository.

 ### Milestones

 - There MUST be separate milestones for each sprint for customer and each team.